How it works

 Install token

-Short-lived, one-time deployment credential used by the installer to activate an instance.
+Short-lived, one-time deployment credential used by the installer to activate a runtime deployment.

 Registry token